 Since Uzbekistan gained independence in 1991, fundamental human rights, including freedom of religion or belief, have been under assault.
 A restrictive law on religion severely limits the ability of religious communities to function in Uzbekistan, facilitating the Uzbek government's exercise of a high degree of control over religious communities and the approved manner in which the Islamic religion is practiced.
-The Uzbek government has continued to arrest Muslim individuals and harshly repress the activities of groups and mosques that do not conform to governmentprescribed practices or that the government claims are associated with extremist political programs.
+The Uzbek government has continued to arrest Muslim individuals and harshly repress the activities of groups and mosques that do not conform to government-prescribed practices or that the government claims are associated with extremist political programs.
 This policy has resulted in the imprisonment of thousands of persons in recent years, many of whom are denied the right to due process, and there are credible reports that many of those arrested continue to be tortured or beaten in detention.
-Though security threats do exist in Uzbekistan, including from members of Hizb ut-Tahrir and other groups that claim a religious linkage, these threats do not excuse or justify the scope and harshness of the government's ill treatment of religious believers.
-The Commission recommends to the Secretary of State that Uzbekistan continue to be designated a "country of particular concern," or CPC.
-The Commission's CPC recommendation for Uzbekistan should not in any way be construed as an exculpatory defense of Hizb ut-Tahrir, an extremist and highly intolerant organization that promotes hatred of the West, moderate Muslims, Jews, and others.
-In 2006, the State Department followed the Commission's recommendation and for the first time designated Uzbekistan a CPC.
+Though security threats do exist in Uzbekistan, including from members of Hizb ut-Tahrir and other groups that claim a religious linkage, these threats do not excuse or justify the scope and harshness of the government's ill-treatment of religious believers.
+The Commission recommends that the Secretary of State continue to designate Uzbekistan a "country of particular concern," or CPC.
+The Commission's CPC recommendation for Uzbekistan should not be construed as an exculpatory defense of Hizb ut-Tahrir, an extremist and highly intolerant organization that promotes hatred of the West, moderate Muslims, Jews, and others.
+In 2006, the State Department followed the Commission's recommendation and named Uzbekistan a CPC.

 Despite the constitutional separation of religion and state, the Uzbek government strictly regulates Islamic institutions and practice through the officially sanctioned Muslim Spiritual Board (the Muftiate).
 In 1998, the Uzbek government closed down approximately 3,000 of the 5,000 mosques that were open at that time.
+In 2007, however, the State Department noted that a few unofficial, independent mosques were allowed to operate quietly under the watch of official imams.
 In the Ferghana Valley, viewed as the country's most actively religious region, the state has confiscated a number of mosques and used them as warehouses or for other state purposes.
-Uzbek human rights defenders reported that as of late 2006, the Uzbek government had introduced various administrative and other obstacles to daily prayer practice in the Ferghana valley.
-For example, in the Andijon region, the regional head of administration introduced other restrictions on Islamic practice, such as a ban on the five daily public calls to prayer from mosques and on preaching by mullahs at weddings.
-Despite the presence of a Shi'a minority in the country, there is no training for Shi'a religious leaders, nor does the government recognize foreign Shi'a religious education.
+Uzbek human rights defenders reported that as of late 2006, the Uzbek government had introduced various administrative and other obstacles to daily prayer practice in the Ferghana Valley.
+For example, in the Andijon region, the regional head of administration introduced restrictions on Islamic practice, such as bans on the five daily public calls to prayer from mosques and on the preaching by mullahs at weddings.
+Despite the presence of a Shi'a minority in the country, there is no training for Shi'a religious leaders.
+Nor does the government recognize foreign Shi'a religious education, although the State Department reports that Shi'a imams are sometimes educated in Sunni madrassas, which offer some courses in Shi'a jurisprudence.